 If your license has been suspended or revoked, these car insurance companies will file an SR-22 with the state of California on your behalf.

 California’s state licensing authority will inform California drivers if they might require SR-22 insurance.
-If you’ve committed a DUI, DWI, a moving violation, or other serious offense, you may be required to hold SR-22 Insurance.
-In California, many insurance companies offer SR-22 insurance including 21st Century, Acceptance, Affirmative, Alliance United, Anchor, Aspire, Carnegie Insurance, Dairyland, Esurance, Everest National, Farmers, Foremost, Freedom National, GEICO, Good2Go, Infinity, Kemper, Legacy, Mendota, National General, Personable Insurance, Progressive, Reliant, RMIS, Safeco, SCJ, Stillwater, The General, Titan, Victoria, and Workmens.
+If you’ve committed a DUI, DWI, moving violation, or other serious offense, you may be required to hold SR-22 Insurance.
+In California, many insurance companies offer to file on your behalf, including 21st Century, Acceptance, Affirmative, Alliance United, Anchor, Aspire, Carnegie Insurance, Dairyland, Esurance, Everest National, Farmers, Foremost, Freedom National, GEICO, Good2Go, Infinity, Kemper, Legacy, Mendota, National General, Personable Insurance, Progressive, Reliant, RMIS, Safeco, SCJ, Stillwater, The General, Titan, Victoria, and Workmens.

 AAA Car Insurance and Roadside Assistance In California

 Locked your keys in the car?
 Battery dead?
 Flat tire?
-If you’ve ever found yourself in this situation, you’ve probably relied on AAA, the iconic American Automobile Association, for roadside assistance.
+If you’ve ever found yourself in this situation, you’ve probably relied on the American Automobile Association (AAA), for roadside assistance.
 But did you know that AAA also offers automobile insurance for California drivers?

 Divided into regional clubs, AAA operates in two districts in California: Northern and Southern.
 To find out which independent agents operate AAA insurance in your region, visit AAA’s website and search using your ZIP code.